KenKundert/avendesora/doc/api.rst

 file, but there is a few things you might wish to configure with this file.
 First, you can arrange to report the networth of multiple people.
-Generally you would be interested in your own networth, but you might also be interested in the networth of someone such as a child or a parent, if you are their financial custodian.
+Generally you would be interested in your own networth, but you might also be interested in the networth of someone such as a child or a parent if you are their financial custodian.
 Second, you can rename accounts if you have obscure or excessively long account names.
 Finally, you can add a list of cryptocurrencies, in which case *networth* will download the latest prices to give you an up-to-date view